 If you would like to be added to our mailing list to receive updates on key policy developments and campaigning actions that you can get involved with, please email [email protected].
 Let us know if you are interested in getting involved in specific campaigns and we can share more information on this when we reply.

 If you represent an organisation that is interested in partnering with Asylum Matters to campaign for change to asylum policy and practice, please email the team member based in your region or nation.
 If we do not have a presence in your region or nation, please email the Project Director.

 Yes.
 Asylum Matters offers advocacy and campaigning training to our partners, as well as training on various aspects of the asylum system in the UK.
 Our training is mainly targeted towards our local partners who are hoping to gain skills and increase their ability to engage in local and national campaigns.

 Where we are not able to offer training or feel we are not best placed to train partners on a specific issue, we can advise on other training options.
 For more information on the training we offer, please visit our Training page.

 No, Asylum Matters is a campaigning and advocacy project working to improve the lives of refugees and people seeking asylum through social and political change.
 As such, we are not resourced to provide support or advice to individuals going through the asylum system.

-Asylum Matters is a project, not an organisation, and therefore it is hosted by City of Sanctuary, a national organisation that provides coordination and support for City of Sanctuary local groups around the UK with the aim of building a culture of hospitality and welcome.
+From early 2017 until March 2021, Asylum Matters was hosted as a project within City of Sanctuary, a national organisation that provides coordination and support for City of Sanctuary local groups around the UK with the aim of building a culture of hospitality and welcome.